 - Quite often, homeowners attempt to repair basement leaks by using hydraulic cement or caulking; these repairs typically fail.
 In such instances, epoxy injections are inappropriate for several reasons: there is no longer clear surface access to the crack, mud and/or mineral has likely built-up in the crack and the concrete around parts of the crack is often damaged due to saturation that resulted from water trapped in the crack.

 - While the curing time and the available viscosities of epoxy are viewed as positive attributes of this type of injection, they can also be viewed as weaknesses.
-Epoxy crack injection relies on the containment of epoxy within a crack until the epoxy has cured - a process that takes several hours.
+Epoxy crack injection relies on the containment of epoxy within a crack until the epoxy has cured – a process that typically takes several hours.
 This containment relies upon the compacted soil against the outside wall.
 Poorly compacted soil, the presence of air-gap damp-proofing membranes and the use of epoxies of excessively low viscosity are conditions that will result in the bleeding of epoxy into the soil.
-If most of the epoxy bleeds into the soil the injection will likely fail.
+If most of the epoxy bleeds into the soil while the epoxy is curing, the injection will likely fail because the crack hasn’t been completely filled.
+This is the reason that faster curing epoxies have been created.

 The inflexibility of epoxy is often cited as a negative attribute of epoxy crack injections.
 While it is true that epoxy is inflexible, one must keep in mind that the entire poured concrete foundation is rigid; therefore, the need for flexibility in the material used to inject a crack, in our opinion, is illogical as there is really no need accommodate crack movement.
 In residential construction, allowances for cracking are only required by the Building Code when walls exceed 25 meters in length.